30 Subtle Signs Your Marriage Is Over And You Don't Want to Admit It

 There's a big difference between living together and sharing a life with someone.

-3. Your future plans—or fantasies for the future—don’t include your spouse.
+3. Your view of the future doesn't include your spouse.

-If you see yourself 10 or 15 years down the line living a totally different kind of life, but none of those happy daydreams include your spouse, it’s time to start wondering if your relationship will stand the test of time.
+If you see yourself 10 or 15 years down the line living a totally different kind of life sans spouse, it's time to start wondering if your marriage will stand the test of time.
 For most couples who make their marriage work, that means being on the same page regarding what your life will look like in the future.
-And while changes can happen, if you need to be single to make those changes occur, that’s one of the most clear signs your marriage is over, or about to be.
+And while shifts can happen, if you need to be single to make those changes occur, that's one of the most clear signs your marriage is over, or about to be.

 4. The two of you don't have sex anymore.

-Sex isn’t everything in a marriage, but it’s not nothing, either.
-While you may not be having sex multiple times a day like you did when you got together, if you’re both physically and mentally healthy enough for sex but go months or even years without it, that’s a surefire sign your relationship is seriously off-kilter.
+Sex isn't everything in a marriage, but it's not nothing, either.
+Of course, you may not be having sex multiple times a day like you did when you got together.
+But if you're both physically and mentally healthy enough for sex but go months or even years without it, that's a surefire sign your relationship is seriously off-kilter.

 5. You're making major money moves without your spouse's knowledge.